© 2035 by The Clinic. Powered and secured by Wix

 Our Approach

-At Alexandra House, our aim is to provide care that promotes independence and wellbeing while respecting each person’s dignity and preferences.
-For older people, this may mean support with daily routines that help them continue to live at home safely.
-For adults with learning disabilities or complex conditions, it could involve one-to-one support in the community, opportunities to build skills, or assistance to access appointments and leisure activities.
+At Alexandra House, our approach is to provide care that promotes independence and wellbeing while always respecting each person’s dignity, preferences and routines.
+For older people, this may mean support with day-to-day activities that help them remain safe and comfortable at home.
+For adults with learning disabilities or complex conditions, support may include one-to-one assistance in the community, building life skills, or help to access appointments, education and leisure opportunities.
+For children, our support is designed to fit around family life and routines, providing consistent, reassuring care that promotes confidence, safety and positive outcomes.

-Before a package commences, a Manager or Senior staff member will usually carry out a preliminary visit to the home.
-This visit is an opportunity to meet, discuss needs, provide information about our services, and explain the process of care starting.
-It also allows us to assess the home environment and ensure the right support is in place.
-In rare circumstances — such as urgent hospital discharges or emergencies — we may begin support before this step, with the assessment completed as soon as possible afterwards.
+Before a package commences, a Manager or Senior staff member will usually complete a preliminary visit to the home.
+This gives everyone the opportunity to meet, discuss needs, share important information and explain how the service will start, while also allowing us to assess the home environment and ensure the right support is in place.
+In rare circumstances, such as urgent hospital discharge or emergency admissions, we may need to begin support before this visit takes place, with the assessment completed as soon as possible afterwards.

-Each care package is bespoke and developed in partnership with the individual, their family and professionals involved in their support.
-Every person is offered a key worker, giving them continuity, encouragement and a familiar face at each visit.
+Each care package is bespoke and developed in partnership with the individual and, where appropriate, their family and the professionals involved.
+Every person is offered a key worker to provide continuity, build trust and ensure a consistent, familiar approach at each visit.

 What We Offer